Appointing an arbitrator

 Some provisions in the 1996 Act are mandatory and these have effect notwithstanding any agreement to the contrary, whereas non-mandatory provisions allow the parties to make their own arrangements by agreement but provide rules which apply in the absence of such agreement (see section 4 of the 1996 Act).

-One such mandatory provision, is the rule that both parties are jointly and severally liable for the costs of the arbitration.
-In addition, section 62 of the 1996 Act sets out that unless the parties otherwise agree, or it appears to the arbitrator to not be appropriate in the circumstances, an arbitrator will award costs on the general principle that costs should follow the event – i.e. that the losing party pays the costs of the successful party.
+One such mandatory provision, is the rule that both parties are jointly and severally liable for the costs of the arbitration (including the fees and expenses of the arbitrator).
+In addition, section 61 of the 1996 Act sets out that unless the parties otherwise agree, or it appears to the arbitrator to not be appropriate in the circumstances, an arbitrator will award costs on the general principle that costs should follow the event – i.e. that the losing party pays the costs of the successful party.
+Ofwat cannot mandate that the parties agree alternative costs rules, or that the arbitrator sets a different arrangement.
+In the event of any dispute about costs, this will be for the arbitrator to determine.

 How will we appoint an arbitrator?

 As a starting point, we consider using a professional body to facilitate the process of appointing an arbitrator to be sensible.
-As such, in the first instance, we will approach the Chartered Institute of Arbitrators (CIArb) setting out our understanding of the issues in dispute so that an appropriate arbitrator may be appointed.
-CIArb will provide us with the names of three potential arbitrators and, in general, we will appoint one of those three to be the arbitrator.
-CIArb arbitrators charge an hourly/daily rate for which both parties would be liable.
+As such, in the first instance, we will approach the Chartered Institute of Arbitrators (CIArb).
+CIArb arbitrators charge an hourly/daily rate for which both parties would be jointly and severally liable.

-In exceptional circumstances, and where we consider it appropriate to do so, we may deviate from this approach (and will, for example, approach legal chambers for the appointment of a barrister as arbitrator).
+In certain circumstances, and where we consider it appropriate to do so, we may deviate from this approach (and will, for example, approach legal chambers for the appointment of a barrister as arbitrator).

 What process will we follow?